 Having lots of assets is another reason why people think they don’t need life insurance.
 Whilst you might technically leave your loved ones enough value to live on, how easy will those assets be to cash?
 Selling cars, houses, jewellery and even stocks and shares can take time; life insurance will could mean there’s enough ready cash to meet immediate everyday needs.

 And if you already have life insurance then good for you – but is it enough?
 Some experts reckon your cover should be for about 20 times your annual salary, but most of us with insurance are only covered for up to between three and five times our salary .
 When it comes to working out what your family needs – you might need to think about the cost of everything, not just the mortgage or rent.
 Consider school or university fees, the cost of childcare if your partner works, or even how much your funeral might cost.

 Time is another factor; working, raising a family – it’s all just a merry-go-round, but life has its own script and has a habit of throwing curve balls when you least expect it.
 There’s never going to be a good time to think about meeting your maker, but taking ten minutes out now could save an awful lot of hassle and heartache for your family later on.

 But it’s not just life insurance – what would happen if you became ill and couldn’t work – which is why bolting on critical illness cover can be a wise move.
 And if you’re not sure what type of policy would be right for you, then find out or speak to one of our life insurance experts and request a callback – don’t leave it until it’s too late.

-**Life insurance premiums start at £2.25 a month and 50% of people can achieve a premium of £4.85 a month based on August 2016 cheapest premiums.
-Based on £100,000 decreasing term policy over 10 years with guaranteed premiums for a non-smoker, aged 30.
+****50% of customers could achieve a premium of £6.03 per month based on Compare the Market data from May 2018.
+Based on a £100,000 decreasing term policy over 10 years with guaranteed premiums for a 30 year old non-smoker.